-EAP course design is a high stakes activity usually carried out by senior members of the EAP team, who can interact with staff in their institution to establish the expectations of the academic community that EAP students wish to join.
-This target needs analysis supports the development of a 'defensible syllabus' for the course (Brown, 2016), one that can be justified to stakeholders such as students, sponsors, admissions staff and EAP teachers.
-The senior EAP team members will have an understanding of theories of academic language and discipline-specific literacy together with knowledge of the variety of professional attributes (Laurillard, 2012) that students are expected to develop during their degree studies.
-They will also understand different approaches to structuring curricula and syllabuses in order to create a public document that 'reflects a philosophy of teaching, including beliefs about language and learning' (Hyland, 2006, p.
+EAP course design is usually carried out by members of the EAP team who are in a position to interact with staff in their institution to establish the expectations of the academic community that EAP students wish to join.
+This target needs analysis supports the development of a 'defensible curriculum' for the course (Brown, 2016:17), one that can be justified to stakeholders such as students, sponsors, admissions staff, and EAP teachers.
+Those responsible for course design will have an understanding of theories of academic language and discourse, and of discipline-specific literacy together with knowledge of the variety of professional attributes (Laurillard, 2012) that students are expected to develop during their degree studies.
+They will also understand different approaches to structuring curricula and syllabuses to create a public document that 'reflects a philosophy of teaching, including beliefs about language and learning' (Hyland, 2006, p.
 282).